teaching-data-science/intro2ml/chapters/references.md

 ---
 title: 'References'
 description:
-  'Here, you can find a list of references that are relevant to this course.'
+  'You can find a list of references that are relevant to this course.'
 prev: /contents
 next: /team-and-license
 type: chapter